West Leaze Aqueduct

 Black Bridge

-Commercial Road Bridge, also known as Milton Road Bridge, replaced Black Bridge and sited 60 yards to the east of it.
+Commercial Road Bridge, also known as Milton Road Bridge was built in 1890 and replaced Black Bridge which was sited 60 yards to the east of it.
 A wharf was situated on the south bank just east of this bridge.

 Commercial Road Bridge was the only bridge in Swindon to exhibit any signs of architectural merit.
 With its elegant low bow arch, stone balustrades contrasting with the brickwork, and ornamental lamp posts at all four corners, it must have looked very attractive in its heyday.